-The fishing sub sector employed over 1.6 million87 workers in 2015, up by about 7% from the 1.5 million reported in 201088.
-For many of them, fishing is not only a source of employment, but also on livelihood to meet their daily family subsistence.
-Most municipal fishers operate small scale in coastal and inland waters.
+The fishing sub sector employed over 1.6 million workers in 2015, up by about 7% from the 1.5 million reported in 2010.
+For many of them, fishing is not only a source of employment, but also a livelihood to meet their daily family subsistence.
+Most municipal fishers operate small-scale in coastal and inland waters.